laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 ### Communication

-The number one area my clients want help with in their relationships is communication -- and for good reason.
-The way in which we communicate, verbally or nonverbally, with people plays a significant role in the quality of our interactions.
+The number one area my clients want help with in their relationships is communication -- and for a good reason.
+How we communicate (verbally or nonverbally) with people plays a significant role in the quality of our interactions.
 Couples therapy is an excellent environment to evaluate if our way of communicating is facilitating openness and intimacy or if it is pushing our partner(s) away.

 That said, communication isn't just about what we say and how we say it.
 Communication is also about how we understand the messages our partner is sending up.
-Even the most carefully articulated communication can get lost in translation.
+Even the most carefully articulated message can get lost in translation.

 ### Identify patterns